fabric8io/kubernetes-client/CONTRIBUTING.md

 After all your development/fixing work is done, do not forget to add `Unit Test` and `Regression Test` around that.
 It will be nice if you can add an example of the new feature you have added.

 #### * Other Requirements
- * If adding a new feature please update the [CHANGELOG.md](https://github.com/fabric8io/kubernetes-client/blob/master/CHANGELOG.md),
+ * If adding a new feature or fixing some bug please update the [CHANGELOG.md](https://github.com/fabric8io/kubernetes-client/blob/master/CHANGELOG.md),
  * Make sure you add the license headers at top of every new source file you add while implementing the feature.

 #### * Commit your work